Home

 "Don't ever buy on emotion or because you feel obligated to the "Nice" salesman."

-This condition of the spa industry is only because the spa shoppers do not know much about spas and EVERYBODY WANTS ONE, as soon as they discover what hot tubs do.
+This condition of the spa industry is only because the spa shoppers do not know much about spas and everybody I talk to seems to want one, as soon as they discover what hot tubs do.
 So, since there is a demand for a product that most consumers don't have a clue about, the consumers are at the mercy of some of the "nicest" (sarcasm) sales people, who play mind games with consumers and use consumer ignorance while using emotional sales content to extract money.
 Don't ever buy on emotion or because you feel obligated to the "Nice" salesman.
+AND never believe they hype of magical (paid for) awards and such.
 That is the oldest trick in the sales book.
 If you read my book and this site, you will then know more than any spa salesman.

 I am going to make this into an article.
 It is my story about how I got into the spa industry.